dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

 Above you see that we have three values ​​to enter the list.
 They are separated into three blocks in the mutation.
-They are related to each other via the blank-node `"uid": "_:Julian",`.
+They are related to each other via the blank-node `"uid": "_:Julian"`.

 You can run this query to check the list with facets: